AL POA Laws:

 A parental power of attorney is popular among parents and guardians who must leave the U.S for a period of time.
 In Alabama, this period must be less than one year.

 - A parental power of attorney allows an individual trusted by the parent or guardian to make important decisions on behalf of the parent or guardian’s minor children.
 However, it is best to seek qualified legal advice to make the best decision for you and your children.

 Tax Power of Attorney

-This power of attorney, initiated with Form 2848A, allows the an agent, perhaps an accountant or other capable person to handle all tax submissions on the principal's behalf with the Alabama Department of Revenue.
+A tax power of attorney, officially known as Form 2848A, allows the agent, perhaps an accountant or other capable person to handle all tax submissions on the principal's behalf with the Alabama Department of Revenue.

 Vehicle Power of Attorney

-This form, officially known as form MVT 5-13, allows an agent to handle all affairs in relation to the grantors vehicle with the Alabama Motor Vehicle Division.
+A vehicle power of attorney, officially known as form MVT 5-13, allows an agent to handle all affairs in relation to the principal's vehicle with the Alabama Department of Revenue, Motor Vehicle Division.